stackbit-projects/take-it-to-the-moon-9c116/content/pages/index.md

     colors: colors-f
     title: Each section on this page is a component
     text: >
-      This page is composed of a list of sections, you can add more sections of various t
+      You can add more components to the page by either pressing the ➕that appears on components' highlight frames, or through the left sidebar.
     actions:
       - type: Button
         label: Sign Up